 food the grazing animals eat is broken down within the four chambers of

 their stomach, using large amounts of gastric juices, digestive

 enzymes, beneficial bacteria and amino acids.
-Although the anaerobic bacteria will die off when exposed to air, the condition of the tripe, enzymes and amino acids are very
+Although most of the anaerobic bacteria will die off when exposed to air, the condition of the tripe, enzymes and amino acids are very beneficial

 to our dogs in aiding with their digestion.